 Thermal imaging applications

 Thermal imaging cameras detect and analyze heat energy to produce clear images without the need for a light source.
-Their visual displays use a heat sensor connected to a special sort of lens, which work together with your standard image-capture technologies to provide a form of sight.
+Their visual displays use a heat sensor connected to a special lens, which work together with your standard image-capture technologies to provide video or pictures of the different temperatures of an objects surface.

 When you point the thermal device at a certain object or area, the sensor picks up its temperature and shows you its infrared spectrum, which is normally invisible to the human eye.
 While many thermal device models use color to indicate readings, black-and-white displays are also available for those who prefer something that is easier on the eyes and shows finer detail.